What Is a Chronic Urinary Tract Infection?

 What Are the Symptoms of a Chronic Urinary

 The symptoms of a chronic UTI affecting your bladder include:

 - bloody or dark urine

-- burning sensation while urinating
+- a burning sensation while urinating

-- pain in your kidneys (in your lower
+- pain in your kidneys, which means in your lower

 If the UTI spreads to your kidneys, it might cause: